PuckishKnave/pandas-challenge/DataTrends.md

 Three observable trends in Heroes of Pymoli data:
 1. The ratio of male to female players is overwhelmingly male players coming in at 84.03% compared to a very low 14.06% for the female player base; the remaining player base marked their gender as other/non-disclosed.
 2. Out of the eight age demographics in the dataset there are two age demographics that make up the bulk of the player base.
 Age range 15-19 was 25.64% and age range 20-24 was 41.67% of the player base; the rest of the age demographics did not exceed 10% of the player base.
-3. The most profitable items in the dataset are not necessarily the most popular ones due to variance in item price.
+3. Because of the variance in item price the most profitable item is not necessarily going to be the most popular item.
+It happens to be in this dataset but you can see that in some instances an item with slightly less popularity than another is more profitable because of a higher item price.